BY Vince Cooper

 Roger was born in Golborne, Lancashire on 20 July 1938.
 After attending Culcheth Secondary and Leigh Grammar schools.
 He played for Croft in the Warrington League where one of his teammates was future Liverpool goalkeeper Tommy Lawrence.
 Croft had a third player, Johnny Green, who also went on to become a professional, joining Blackpool.

-In fact Hunt and Lawrence had become friends when the ‘keeper first moved down from Scotland aged 10 with the newcomer in the same class at Culcheth as Hunt’s younger brother Peter and they would play football together every day.
+In fact Hunt and Lawrence had become friends when the ‘keeper first moved down from Scotland aged 10 with the newcomer in the same class at Culcheth as Hunt’s younger brother Peter and the three would play football together every day.

-Next up was a move to Mid-Cheshire League side Stockton Heath (who later changed their name to Warrington United) where his manager was former Portsmouth and England winger Fred Worral.
+Next was a move up the ladder to Mid-Cheshire League side Stockton Heath (who later changed their name to Warrington United) where his manager was former Portsmouth and England winger Fred Worral.

-In his first season with his new club Stockton Heath won the League and League Cup with Roger finishing top scorer.
-Portsmouth manager Eddie Lever travelled up to see the youngster and he agreed to join the South Coast club.
-But before the deal went ahead Lever left the club so the move fell through.
+In his first season with his new club Stockton Heath won the League and League Cup and Roger finished top scorer.
+Already the Hunt reputation was spreading with Portsmouth manager Eddie Lever travelling up to see the youngster.
+Lever wanted him abd he agreed to join the South Coast club.
+But before the deal went ahead Lever left Fratton Park so the move fell through.
 Portsmouth’s loss would be Liverpool’s gain.

 He wrote to local team Bury asking for a trial and was taken on by the club as an amateur.
 He left school at 17 and started work in the family haulage business.